freeorion/freeorion/check/README.md

 #### Full (single or multiline)
 Start and end with triple single quotes.
-You can put anything except triple singe quotes inside.
+You can put anything except triple single quotes inside.

 ```
 KEY_WITH_LEADING_SPACE